lucasrowe/configurations/README.md

 Configuration files for all my workstations including IDE settings.

 Whenever using one of these configs just create a symbolic link to the appropriate configuration file in this repo.
-I'll do my best to document whenver I add a new file what I use it for.
+I'll do my best to document the purpose of config files.

 ## Creating Symbolic Link
-In case this is new to you, this command will create a symbolic link at a specified location.
+This command will create a symbolic link at a specified location.

     ln -s CONFIG_FILE_IN_REPO NEW_SYMLINK_LOCATION